 Care for Children with Higher Risk, Chronic Illnesses

 Baby Jose Manu Lopez was the very first patient to be treated by Dr. Maria Camacho at the Pediatric Comprehensive Care Clinic.
-Manu was born prematurely at 33 weeks at McAllen Medical Center and spent a little over a week in the NICU.
+Manu was born prematurely at 33 weeks at South Texas Health System McAllen and spent a little over a week in the NICU.
 Manu saw Dr. Camacho for his first pediatrician visit and is doing well.

-The Pediatric Comprehensive Care Clinic of Edinburg Children's Hospital provides primary care to children with higher risk, chronic illnesses.
+The Pediatric Comprehensive Care Clinic of South Texas Health System Children's provides primary care to children with higher risk, chronic illnesses.
 It is designed to safely transition children from acute care to primary care.
 The clinic is led by Dr. Maria Camacho and a team of nurse practitioners.
 Dr. Camacho works closely with other primary care providers to ensure a continuum of care.

 The clinic focuses on the following: